Click here to download Self DIrection Support Broker Info PDF.

 |Application Due Date for consideration in initial review

 The Maine Developmental Disabilities Council (MDDC) conducts advocacy, capacity building and systemic change activities through a partnership of people with disabilities, their families, and agencies.
 MDDC identifies and resolves barriers to community inclusion, self-determination, and independence.
 To that end, MDDC is seeking to increase the capacity of Maine’s developmental service system to provide support brokerage to self-directing waiver participants.
 Support brokerage is an integral component of successful self-direction and is not a service that is widely available in Maine.
 The intent of this grant is to provide funding to enable individuals in diverse communities to develop the capacity to provide support brokerage to eligible and interested individuals statewide.

-Please use the online form Grant Application (coming soon)
+Please use the online form Individual Grant Application

 Submitting the Application